How Being Less-Naturally Social Can Affect Your Interpersonal Success

 Lack of motivation to maintain existing friendships

-Once a friendship is established the people in it usually form an understanding on how often they'll contact each other and hang out.
+Once a friendship is established the people in it reach an often-unspoken understanding on how often they'll keep in touch and hang out.
 Some friends see each other nearly every day, and constantly text back and forth.
 Others work fine getting together every three weeks, and only text to arrange the next plan.
-Whatever the amount required, a less social person may not meet it, because they don't need to hang out that often.
-A friendship may survive for a while this way, but eventually slip away because the other person isn't getting entirely what they need from it.
+Whatever the amount required, a less-social person may not meet it, because they don't need to talk or hang out that often.
+A friendship may survive for a while this way, but eventually slip away because the other person isn't getting what they need from it.

-Falling behind due to accumulated lack of practice and experience
+Falling behind socially due to an accumulated lack of practice and experience

-In the long term being less social affects your success by influencing how much social experience and practice with people you get.
-A more solitary person is going to grow up having putting in a lot less hours with their peers.
-His or her social skills will lag behind.
+In the long term being less-social affects your interpersonal success by influencing how much social experience and practice you get.
+A more solitary person is going to grow up having putting in a lot fewer hours with their peers.
+Theirsocial skills can lag behind.
 They may struggle with things that other people don't even have to think about anymore.
-In time a vicious circle can start where the less you socialize, the less rewarding, and more discouraging it becomes, which can cause you to devote an even lower amount of time to it.
+In time a vicious circle can start where the less you socialize, the less rewarding and more discouraging it becomes, which can cause you to devote an even lower amount of time to it.

-Overall I think less social people sometimes see socializing as something to do when everything else is in order, when they're in the right mood, when they have enough energy, when they have enough free time, when you have something fun enough planned, when they're not too stressed or preoccupied.
+Overall, I think less-social people sometimes see socializing as something to do when everything else is in order: when they're in the right mood, when they have enough energy, when they have enough free time, when they're have something fun enough planned, when they're not too stressed or preoccupied.
 In contrast, I think many people are always ready to socialize and are much less likely to put conditions on it.
-It can help to try to see being around people as something you can always do, not just when the stars are aligned.
+They see being around people as something they can always do, not just when the stars are aligned.